ucsunil/Tweather/README.md

 The application consists of two primary fragments to fetch current and future weather from the server.
 The fetch process happens in an AsyncTask.

 When the weather is cloudy a custom CloudView is shown.
 When the weather is sunny, a custom SunView is shown.
-Note that these two views are animated and will keep spinning slowly.
+Note that these two views are animated and will keep spinning slowly. **These custom views are borrowed from the Skycons library at https://github.com/torryharris/Skycons**.
+I slightly modified the views to set the default color for clouds to be gray and for the sun to be yellow.

 There are a few instrumentation tests in the package.
 Since this is not a full fledged application, I stuck to using the actual remote endpoints to retrieve the information.
 In an actual application, a mock web server should be used to provide this information.
 With enough time, I would add more tests to expand code coverage.